Skip to main content

 Venom

 Tarabai travelled miles away from Neelambargarh’s fort into the dense forest lands of Dhuari that covered the roads leading to Suryapali.
 In the forestland beside the river Maya that meandered in the winters and surged in the rains, Tarabai’s small entourage of soldiers, the palanquin bearers and Sehri stopped at a temple.
-The temple was small but its stone-carved figurines told stories of time immemorial, of ancestors of the land who had protected it with their blood.
+The temple was small, but its stone-carved figurines told stories of time immemorial, of ancestors of the land who had protected it with their blood.
 Inside the shrine sat the Lord in his meditative position, the stone-cold statue wet with the single drops of water that fell on his head from the vessel suspended above.
-The day was windy and Tarabai had to pull her drape closer to her body as she stepped into the temple premises welcomed by the tinkles of the thousands of tiny bells that were suspended from the ceiling above.
+The day was windy, and Tarabai had to pull her drape closer to her body as she stepped into the temple premises, welcomed by the tinkling of the thousands of tiny bells that were suspended from the ceiling above.
 Tarabai folded her hands in prayer.
 Her mind was at peace, her heart felt heavy.

 The past few days had been her best time with the Adhiraja.
-She observed how happy he was and assumed it was because of Kumar Viraj’s success but on the previous night, he told her something he had not shared with anyone yet.
+She observed how happy he was and assumed it was because of Kumar Viraj’s success, but on the previous night, he told her something he had not shared with anyone yet.
 For the past few months, Tarabai felt like she was back where she belonged.
 Alone, near the man she loved, sharing his deepest thoughts with her.
 Tarabai did not know how to react when Ishaan Dev said they were expecting to start a family.
 At first, she smiled and congratulated the rulers of Neelambargarh formally, then she observed the happiness on his face even when he slept and sighed, realising she had to learn to be happy in his happiness.
-Her heart was heavy, with mixed emotions she found hard to decipher.
+Her heart was heavy, with mixed emotions that she found hard to decipher.
 She imagined what it would have been like to have a child of her own.
 Would she have earned respect in the eyes of those who look down upon her for serving him?
-Would she feel she belonged somewhere and someone would truly love her for herself?
+Would she feel she belonged somewhere, and someone would truly love her for herself?
 Tarabai saw Ishaan Dev waking slightly as she tried to step out of his chamber.
-She stopped at the threshold realising he was awake and made a request.
+She stopped at the threshold, realising he was awake and made a request.
 The Adhiraja was overwhelmed hearing of her wish to travel to a temple at the Suryapalian border, to pray for the well-being of the Maharani and the child.

 Tarabai was about to step out of the premises of the temple when she heard the sound of horse hooves.
 It was not unusual at midday for devotees to come to the temple.
 She turned to leave and was surprised to find a familiar face walking up the steps of the temple.
 Trishaan Dev smiled in acknowledgement of her presence as she stood there transfixed.